The safest way to clean jade is to simply apply a mild, soapy water solution in a tepid temperature (not hot or cold).

 Do not use jewelry cleaners purchased for cleaning jewelry because the chemicals are too harsh.
 Also, do not use any ammonia or household cleaners.

-Most common jewelry cleaners and techniques can cause problems due to the standard wax apllied to all jade after polishing.
 If your jade is treated the cleaners may dissolve the applied colors.

 A soft bristled toothbrush is best for cleaning the crevices within carvings and settings.